 The Little Penguin

-There are 18 species of penguin.
+The world has 18 species of penguin.
 The Little Penguin is the smallest and the only one to breed in Australia.

 Little Penguin peeping out of a nesting box on Phillip Island.